Unable to read recob::Vertex position information

 As you can see, this is not trivial.
 In general, avoid checking out low level packages unnecessarily.
 Simply put, pre-compiled packages you are using from the central release should not be link-dependent on anything you have checked out.

-#8 Updated by Christopher Backhouse 10 months ago
+#8 Updated by Christopher Backhouse about 1 year ago

 The two combinations I have tried are